Just how viable is Joe Biden's economic plan?

 Saturday, 7 November 2020 () According to projections, Democratic White House nominee Joe Biden has garnered enough electoral votes to secure the US presidency.
-Will his economic plan work amid the pandemic and turn around America's fortunes?
+Will his economic plan work amid the pandemic and turn America's fortunes around?

 The protracted battle for the White House will lead to continued uncertainty in India's diplomatic establishment regarding its future strategy to engage with the next President of the United States of..